AlphonsusNguyen/cybersecurity-certificate-notes/1 Foundations of Cybersecurity/3 Protect against threats, risks, and vulnerabilities.md

 All 3 essentially boil down to "don't bypass controls just because you can".
 So no sharing info, no tipping off friends, etc.

-1. Confidentiality
+1. Confidentiality (only authorized users can access specific assets or data)
-2. Privacy protections
+2. Privacy protections ( safeguarding personal information from unauthorized use.
+Ex: give your employees home phone to your boss after work may be against this, if not following work policy)
 3. The law

 ## Counterattacks